Tony Cummings talked to David W Huff of CCM pioneers DAVID AND THE GIANTS

 The band's versatility was renowned with reviewers often tying themselves up in knots comparing them with everyone from Hall & Oates, Tommy James And The Shondells, Foreigner and just about every Southern rock band known to the critics.
 By 1988 David And The Giants had formed their own independent label, Giant Records.
 More albums, 'Strangers In The Night' (1988), 'R U Gonna Stand Up' (1989), 'Distant Journey' (1990), 'Long Time A Comin' (1992), 'Giant Hits' (1993), Angels Unaware (2005) and 'Dream' (2006), followed.
 David's daughter Kellye Huff also recorded some excellent music on Giant Records.
 But gradually David And The Giants were slipping from view with David Huff spending more and more of his time in the studio producing other acts and his own solo projects.

 In 2000 Giant Records issued David's solo album 'Really' followed by 'Proclaim' (2004), 'Let My Guitar Talk' (2008) and 'Do You Know What I Mean' (2008).
 Sometimes confused with David Lyndon Huff, the drummer and producer who was once a member of the original lineup of White Heart before going on - very confusingly - to become a member of the band Giant, David W Huff continues to perform as a solo act and operates a recording studio near Atlanta, Georgia.
 The Huff brothers still occasionally perform together as David And The Giants and in 2007 they joined former drummer Keith Thibodeaux for a reunion concert in Monroe, Georgia.
-David And The Giants, despite all their years of gigging and recording, have never played the UK.
+Apart from a visit to the UK in the 70s David And The Giants, have never played the UK.
 Said David, "This whole Northern Soul thing is utterly amazing to me.
 It just shows that God is the God of the unexpected.
 I would love to come to the UK sometime and I know the other guys would.
 I'd even be prepared to relearn the words of 'Ten Miles High'!"The opinions expressed in this article are not necessarily those held by Cross Rhythms.
 Any expressed views were accurate at the time of publishing but may or may not reflect the views of the individuals concerned at a later date.